KondaveeteChennakesava/life-skills-track-exercises/SOLID_Principles.md

 ## Single Responsibility Principle

-Every module or class should have responsibility over a single part of the functionality provided by the software and that responsibility should be entirely encapsulated by that class.
+Every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by that class.

 <pre>
 <code>